sif69/Laundry-MERN-APP/README.md

 # 🧺 Web-Based Laundry Management System

 A modern, role-based web application designed to streamline operations of a laundry business.
-Built for three primary roles: **Customer**, **Supplier**, and **Admin**, this system enhances service delivery, communication, and business management.
+Built for three primary roles: **Customer**, **DeliveryMen**, and **Admin**, this system enhances service delivery, communication, and business management.

 ---